-Let the tactics in this section be a lesson.
-Physical security of a firewall is critical, especially in environments where the firewall is physically located in a common area accessible to people other than authorized administrators.
+Let the tactics in this document be a lesson: Physical security of a firewall is critical, especially in environments where the firewall is physically located in a common area accessible to people other than authorized administrators.

-Before taking any of these steps, try the default credentials:
+Before taking any of these steps, try the Default Username and Password.

 The firewall administrator password can easily be reset using the firewall

 console if it has been lost.
 Access the physical console

 password.
 This option can also reset the admin account if it is disabled or

 After resetting the password, login with the Default Username and Password.

 If the console is password protected, all is not lost.
 It takes two reboots to accomplish, but the password can be reset with physical access to the console:

 2) from the loader menu with the ASCII logo

 The specific commands vary based on the filesystem.